Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Larynx model.md

 **Functional model of the larynx** - A working model of the larynx which uses a hand pump to force air across two closely-apposed rubber sheets (i.e. vocal cords) to make a sound.

-Last initially checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham (ig419@cam.ac.uk)
+Last initially checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2025-02-08 by Jeremy Lee (rqjl2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->